Waaatza/AutoCutoutBundle/readme.md

-# Watza AutoCutoutBundle
+# AutoCutoutBundle for Pimcore 11

 **Work-In-Progress**

-A Pimcore 11 bundle that provides automatic image background removal for assets in the `/Awards` folder.
+The Watza AutoCutoutBundle provides automatic image background removal for assets in the `/Awards` folder.
 The bundle adds a button to the Pimcore asset toolbar to remove the background of an image and save the result in a `_freigestellt` subfolder.

 ---